 A Guide to Prescription Drug Addiction & Abuse

 When prescription medication is abused, it is used in a way that is unsafe or unintended.
-Increasing the dosage or using the drug other than as prescribed can risk addiction.
+Increasing the dosage or using the drug other than as prescribed can risk addiction, this is also true for those who buy prescription drugs illegally.
 It is the early detection of prescription drug abuse and addiction that assists in combatting its misuse and negative impact on different aspects of your life.
-The following guide explains what prescription drug addiction is, the warning signs and how to seek help.
+The following guide explains what prescription drug addiction is, the warning signs and how to seek help for prescription drug addiction.

 What is Prescription Drug Addiction?